-The smaller the value of AD, the more reliable routing protocol is.
-For example if a router receives an advertised route to a remote destination network from OSPF and EIGRP, then the advertised route of EIGRP will be considered as best route and will be placed in the routing table as EIGRP has lower AD.
+The smaller the value of AD, the more reliable the routing protocol is.
+For example, if a router receives an advertised route to a remote destination network from OSPF and EIGRP, then the advertised route of EIGRP will be considered as the best route and will be placed in the routing table as EIGRP has lower AD.

-- Best path selection process by dynamic protocol –
+- The best path selection process by dynamic protocol –

-If a router receives same advertised routes from more than one source for a remote network, then first AD value is check.
-The advertised route having least AD value will get preference.
-If the AD value of the advertised routes are same, then metrics of advertised routes is check.
+If a router receives the same advertised routes from more than one source for a remote network, then the first AD value is checked.
+The advertised route having the least AD value will get preference.
+If the AD value of the advertised routes is the same, then the metrics of advertised routes are checked.
 The advertised route with the least metric will be placed in the routing table.
-If both AD and metric are same then load balancing is done i.e the traffic will traverse through different routes.
+If both AD and metric are the same then load balancing is done i.e the traffic will traverse through different routes.
 The load balancing can be equal or unequal.
-In equal load balancing, the same amount of traffic will traverse through both routes one at a time while different amount of traffic will traverse in unequal load balancing.
+In equal load balancing, the same amount of traffic will traverse through both routes one at a time while the different amounts of traffic will traverse in unequal load balancing.

 Autonomous System (AS) is a group of routers and networks working under a single administrative domain.
-It is a 16 bit value which defines the routing domain of the routers.
+It is a 16-bit value that defines the routing domain of the routers.
 These numbers range from 1 to 65535.

 - Public Autonomous System Number –

 These are 16-bit values that range from 1 to 64511.
 The service provider will provide a public AS if the customer is connected to more than one ISPs such as multihoming.
 A global autonomous number, which will be unique, is provided when the customer wants to propagate its BGP routes through 2 ISPs.

 - Private Autonomous system Number –